Economizer: Subcooling and refrigeration cycle optimizers

 The above systems produce an economizer effect by using compressors, meters, valves and heat exchangers within the refrigeration cycle.
 In some refrigeration systems the economizer can be an independent refrigeration mechanism.
 Such is the case of subcooling the liquid line by any other means that draws the heat out of the main system.
 For example, a heat exchanger that preheats cold water needed for another process or human use, may take heat from the liquid line, effectively subcooling it and increasing the system's capacity.

 Recently, machines exclusively designed for this purpose have been developed.
-In Chile, the manufacturer EcoPac Systems developed a cycle optimizer able to stabilize the temperature of the liquid line and allow either an increase in the refrigeration capacity of the system, or a reduction of the power consumption.
+In Chile, the manufacturer EcoPac Systems developed a cycle optimizer that can stabilize the temperature of the liquid line and allow either an increase in the refrigeration capacity of the system or a reduction of the power consumption.
 Such systems have the advantage of not interfering with the original design of the refrigeration system and are a way to expand a single staged system that does not possess an economizer compressor.

 Internal heat exchangers

 Subcooling may also be produced by superheating the gas leaving the evaporator and heading to the gas compressor.
-These systems withdraw heat from the liquid line and heat up the gas compressor's suction line.
-This is a very common solution to insure that gas reaches the compressor and liquid reaches the valve.
-It also allows maximum heat exchanger use as minimizes the portion of the heat exchangers used to change the temperature of the fluid, and maximizes the volume in which the refrigerant changes its phase (phenomena involving much more heat flow, the base principle of vapor-compression refrigeration).
+These systems withdraw heat from the liquid line and heat the gas compressor's suction line.
+This is a very common solution to ensure that gas reaches the compressor and liquid reaches the valve.
+It also allows maximum heat exchanger use as it minimizes the portion of the heat exchangers used to change the temperature of the fluid, and maximizes the volume in which the refrigerant changes its phase (phenomena involving much more heat flow, the base principle of vapor-compression refrigeration).

 An internal heat exchanger is simply a heat exchanger that uses the cold gas leaving the evaporator coil to cool the high-pressure liquid that is headed into the beginning of the evaporator coil via an expansion device.
 The gas is used to chill a chamber that normally has a series of pipes for the liquid running through it.
 The superheated gas then proceeds on to the compressor.
 The subcooling term refers to cooling the liquid below its boiling point.
 10 F-change of subcooling means it is 10 °F colder than boiling at a given pressure.
-As it represents a difference of temperatures, the subcooling value is not measured on an absolute temperature scale, only on a relative scale as a temperature difference.
+As it represents a temperature difference, the subcooling value is not measured on an absolute temperature scale, only on a relative scale as a temperature difference.